 Board of Directors.
 The management and affairs of the Fund are supervised by the Board of Directors.
-The Board consists of five individuals, whom are not "interested persons" of the Fund as the term is defined in the Investment Company Act of 1940, as amended (the "1940 Act").
+The Board consists of five individuals, four of whom are not "interested persons" of the Fund as the term is defined in the Investment Company Act of 1940, as amended (the "1940 Act").
+Ms. Pichardo is an "interested person" of the Fund by virtue of her current position with the Adviser of the Fund.
 The Directors are fiduciaries for the Fund's shareholders and are governed by the laws of the State of Maryland in this regard.
 The Board establishes policies for the operation of the Fund and appoints the officers who conduct the daily business of the Fund.
 The Directors and Interested Officers of the Fund are listed below with their addresses, present position(s) with the Fund, length of time served, principal occupations over at least the last five years, and any other Directorships held.
 Please note that the Fund is not part of a fund complex.